 To start a RemoteApp program, a user connects to a website that is hosted on the Windows Server 2008-based TS Web Access server.
 When the user connects to the website, a list of available RemoteApp programs appears.
 Additionally, TS Web Access lets users connect to the remote desktop of any server or client computer on which the user has the required permissions.

-If you are using Windows Server 2008 R2, you must use RDC client version 7.
+If you're using Windows Server 2008 R2, you must use RDC client version 7.

 You must have the RDC client version 6.1 installed to use TS Web Access with the following operating systems: